winitzki/scall/tutorial/programming_dhall.md

 ```

 GADTs are usually recursively defined because the constructor arguments often need to use the GADT itself.
-So, we will encode GADTs with the technique similar to the Church encoding of nested types.
+So, we will implement GADTs in Dhall with a   Church encoding technique.

 Let us first look at how those types are defined in Haskell and Scala, in order to motivate the Dhall encoding of GADTs.